marczaku/201-algorithms-data-structures/algodata-208-gametrees/README.md

 - simulation (after expansion, we pick a random or a heuristically chosen child node to evaluate the result from here)
 - backpropagaion (also known as update phase)

-# 12 Topics that we haven't covered:
+# 12 Topics that we haven't covered

+There's of course thousands of topics that we haven't covered, yet, but here's an overview of what might be the most relevant ones.

 ## 12.1 Trained A.I.